You know your latest project is going to turn out amazing—if you find the right writer.

 My name is Jeff Craven.
 Over the past 8 years, I've helped medical publishers, news sites, and business owners create outstanding print and web content for their audiences.

-What I am: A medical journalist and man of letters for medical publication companies, hospital systems, and private medical practices with experience in over two dozen medical specialties.
+What I am: A medical journalist and right-hand man for medical publication companies, hospital systems, and private medical practices with experience writing in over two dozen medical specialties.

 What I'm not: An editor, or a grant/CME/regulatory proposal writer.